Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] normal declarations in author stylesheets
 - [ ] important declarations in author stylesheets

 #### Q33.
 The flex-direction property is used to specify the direction that flex items are displayed.
-What are the values used to specify the direction of the items in the folowing examples?
+What are the values used to specify the direction of the items in the following examples?

 - [x] Example 1: flex-direction: row;
 Example 2; flex-direction: row-reverse;